 Most of the misconceptions surrounding these loans are based on inaccurate information on eligibility.
 Don't let lack of knowledge be what stops you from enjoying the full benefits of the VA home loan benefits.

-To help clear up the confusion that sometimes accompanies VA home loans, we discussed them with State College mortgage broker D. Shane Whitteker - owner and chief broker at Principle Home Mortgage.
+To help clear up the confusion that sometimes accompanies VA home loans, and to understand how VA home loans work, we discussed them with State College mortgage broker D. Shane Whitteker - owner and chief broker at Principle Home Mortgage.
 Here are few misconceptions explained to help you make an informed decision.

 VA Loan Misconception: VA loans come from and are funded by the Department of Veteran Affairs